piersfinlayson/software-defined-retro-rom/docs/FAQ.md

 **Q: What exactly is One ROM?**

-A: One ROM is a ROM replacement solution that uses a cheap STM32F4 microcontroller to emulate failed or missing ROMs in retro computers.
+A: One ROM is a ROM replacement solution that uses a cheap RP2350 or STM32F4 microcontroller to emulate failed or missing ROMs in retro computers.
 It is easily reprogrammed, can store up to 16 different ROM images and switch between them using jumpers, eliminating the need for expensive EEPROM programmers or multiple physical ROM chips.

 **Q: What is Software Defined Retro ROM (SDRR)?**